Pramod-Kumar808/Pramod-Kumar808/README.md

 👋 Hi, I’m Pramod-Kumar, I am from India
 📘 Master student in Paris
-👀 Major in Artificial Intelligence systems at [EPITA PARIS](https://www.epita.fr/) Currently working as 💻 Information Technology developer (AI) at [Dietsmann Smart Lab](https://www.dietsmann.com/)
+👀 Major in Artificial Intelligence systems at [EPITA PARIS](https://www.epita.fr/) Currently worked as an 💻 Information Technology developer (AI) Intern at [Dietsmann Smart Lab](https://www.dietsmann.com/) and currently working as an Software Engineer at [Taurob](https://taurob.com/)

 #### Data Science and Artificial Intelligence : <br />